andrew-codechimp/HA-Wasp-In-A-Box/README.md

 </details>

-A new WaspInABox helper will be available within Settings/Helpers or click the My link to jump straight there
+A new Wasp in a Box helper will be available within Settings/Helpers or click the My link to jump straight there

 [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=wasp_in_a_box)